Boost Your Mental Health with the Daily Check-In Tool: Lessons from John Nash (A Beautiful Mind)

 ✔️ Is my energy where it needs to be?

 If the answer’s no, I reset.
-Sometimes that means stepping outside for a quick walk, or brewing a cup of tea and letting my brain regroup.
+Sometimes that means stepping outside for a quick walk.
+Other times, it’s grabbing a diet soda and giving my brain a moment to regroup.

 That five-minute pause is my midday check-in — a chance to course-correct before burnout sneaks in.
 It’s not lost time; it’s an investment in finishing the day strong.